 Groves-o-rama on Groundhog Day!

-My FREE Music Friday - today and today only - they are offering free songs from some great artists.
-Shaun Groves' "Miss Texas", from his newly available live album One Night in Knoxville and Sara Groves' "Kingdom Comes", from her album Add to the Beauty are both available Add to the Beauty - Sara Grovesfor download, no string attached.
+Over at My FREE Music Friday - today and today only - they are offering free songs from some great artists.
+Shaun Groves' "Miss Texas", from his newly available live album One Night in Knoxville and Sara Groves' "Kingdom Comes", from her album Add to the Beauty are both available for download, no string attached.
 (FYI, they are not related in any way that I know of.)
 If you have not heard these two superb singer/songwriters before, this is a great chance to check them out and see why I'm willing to talk so highly of them and their music.
 Also available is a song from Jake Smith, "This is Certain" from Real (available in stores in July).
 I've heard his name around, but not his music, so I'm enjoying an introduction myself.

 (Just kidding about the groundhog thing; we're getting six more weeks anyway).